 "Oh, I already have a friend there.
 I'll just contact him."
-In the legal-recruiting realm, it's one of the more common things we hear after informing an attorney that a certain law firm has a job.
+In the legal-recruiting realm, it's one of the more common things we hear after informing an attorney that a particular law firm has a job.
 There is a lot you need to consider before you decide to apply to a job through a friend or relative or take a job working for a friend or relative.

 Third, this article describes some of the reasons for not working for a friend or relative.
-Finally, because it is so common to get jobs through acquaintances, this article examines the conditions where it is acceptable and likely to not be a problem.
+Finally, because it is so common to get jobs through acquaintances, this article examines the conditions where it is acceptable and likely not to be a problem.

 A. The Risks of Trying to Get a Position Through a Friend or Family Member

 When you are seeking a job through a friend, you will often be surprised to find that he/she will not help you get a job with his/her organization.
-Moreover, the organization may actually look upon you negatively and not hire you if you try to use a friend or family member to get a job.
+Moreover, the organization may look upon you negatively and not hire you if you try to use a friend or family member to get a job.

 1. Friends and Family Members More Often Than Not Do Not Help You When You Are Seeking a Job with Them

 One of the most common things that associates do is think that friends are their best allies in job searches.
 After all, the legal-employment market is a harsh place.
 Who better to help you with your job search than a friend employed inside a law firm you would like to work at?
 A friend certainly recognizes all of your strengths and appreciates you for the person you are.
-In addition, the thought of depending upon a stranger when you have a friend or family member close by does not make a lot of sense.
-Certainly you can always trust a friend over a stranger.
+Also, the thought of depending upon a stranger when you have a friend or family member close by does not make a lot of sense.
+Certainly, you can always trust a friend over a stranger.

 I have been a legal recruiter for several years.
 I have represented more candidates than I can count.
 In all of my time as a legal recruiter, I have never once had a candidate get a job through a friend.
-Incredibly, I have actually gotten several candidates jobs with firms where they thought that they had friends inside who were helping them with their job searches-"insiders" who never managed to get their friends interviews.
-Moreover, when I think back on my own life, I do not think that I have ever gotten any job where I had a friend or relative helping me.
+Incredibly, I have gotten several candidates jobs with firms where they thought that they had friends inside who were helping them with their job searches-"insiders" who never managed to get their friends interviews.
+Moreover, when I think back on my own life, I do not believe that I have ever gotten any job where I had a friend or relative helping me.

 The thought of asking a friend to help you with a job search with his employer is, in effect, an attempt to shield yourself from the harshness of the world.
-The same enthusiasm your friends and family have for you in the personal realm, you may imagine, will directly translate to an eagerness to help you find work with their organizations.
+The same enthusiasm your friends and family have for you in the personal realm; you may imagine, will directly translate to an eagerness to help you find work with their organizations.
 I would offer at the outset that this is a possibility, and you may not be wrong in thinking this.
 Notwithstanding, this is often not the case.

 One of the more common things that occur when attorneys ask a friend or family member for help is nothing.
 The friend or family member gets your resume, thinks about it, and then (for whatever reason) decides he/she does not want to forward it to the powers that be.
 You cannot imagine how common this is.
-If you have forwarded a resume to a friend inside a law firm recently, call the hiring partner or recruiting coordinator about it.
+If you have sent a resume to a friend inside a law firm recently, call the hiring partner or recruiting coordinator about it.
 In more than 50% of the cases, your "friend" will not have even forwarded the information.
 He/She will pleasantly tell you that he/she will, but he/she didn't.
 Your friend will often lie and tell you he/she forwarded the information when he/she did not.
 Again, I have seen this more times than I can count.
 The number is more than 50% (with the possible exception of firms that pay "bounties" to attorneys who find other attorneys inside their law firms).

 Your guess as to why this occurs is as good as mine.
-Perhaps your friend or family member simply does not want the two of you working in the same office.
-Perhaps your friend does not want responsibility for what you might do if you were hired.
+Perhaps your friend or family member does not want the two of you working in the same office.
+Maybe your friend does not want responsibility for what you might do if you were hired.
 Perhaps (just perhaps) your friend honestly does not think as highly of your capabilities as you do.
 While your friend might not tell you that he/she resents you because you have so and so, did so and so, or said such and such once, you can believe this can come out if you come to him/her seeking assistance with getting a job.
 Again, you will not even know this has come out.
 It just will-the firm may never see your resume.

-Assuming your friend or family member does forward your resume, be prepared for all sorts of brutally honest assessments of your character and talents that you personally may never have been aware of.
+Assuming your friend or family member does forward your resume, be prepared for all sorts of brutally honest assessments of your character and talents that you may never have been aware of.
 Most friends speak about one another with other groups of friends when the other is not around.
 Not all of this conversation is pleasant.
 Do you have any idea what your friends are saying about you?
-I can almost guarantee you that some of it is negative.
+I can almost guarantee you that some of it are negative.
 You probably do not even know 10% of the negative things your friends and family say about you when you are not around.
-I have a question for you: Do you want any of this 90% of invisible negative information you are not aware of to be communicated to your potential employer?
+I have a question for you: Do you want any of this 90% negative information you are not aware of to be communicated to your potential employer?

 2. The Reasons Organizations Often Do Not Like to Hire Friends or Family Members of Their Employees

 Nepotism has traditionally been considered a negative term.
-The word originates from the Latin word nephos, which means nephew and was created to describe Pope Calixtus III's hiring of nephews as cardinals.
+The word originates from the Latin word nephos, which means nephew and was created to describe Pope Calixtus II I's hiring of nephews as cardinals.
 The first anti-nepotism policies probably originated in the Roman Catholic Church in the Middle Ages or Renaissance, when resentment began to build against incompetents appointed to high clerical offices.
 To this day, nepotism is something that can serve to create resentment in all employment environments.
 In this article, I define nepotism as the hiring of relatives as well as friends.

 Reducing corruption and increasing efficiency are the primary reasons many organizations have anti-nepotism policies.
 Corruption has always been a concern in this realm.
-If individuals who are friends or relatives work together, organizations fear that these individuals may collaborate to advance their own interests rather than the interests of the organization.
-Nepotism can also lower morale of those who supervise relatives of friends of high-level members of the organization, those who work with them, and those who feel that rewards or promotions have been bestowed in an unfair manner.
+If individuals who are friends or relatives work together, organizations fear that these individuals may collaborate to advance their interests rather than the interests of the organization.
+Nepotism can also lower morale of those who supervise relatives of friends of high-level members of the organization, those who work with them, and those who feel that rewards or promotions have been bestowed unfairly.
 One or two friends or relatives may react negatively (and contrary to the interests of the organization) when another is criticized or disciplined by the organization.
 Finally, perception is a serious problem.
-Other employees will also perceive unequal treatment of one friend or relative regardless of whether or not this is the case.
+Other employees will also perceive the unequal treatment of one friend or relative regardless of whether or not this is the case.

 While a great deal could be written about nepotism, suffice it to say that is something many employers are concerned about.
-Using a perceived in with a law firm to try to get a job may actually hurt you because of the firm's own feelings about nepotism.
+Using a perceived in with a law firm to try to get a job may hurt you because of the firm's feelings about nepotism.

 It is important to note that not all firms will be against nepotism.
 For example, in smaller, family-owned law firms, it is often common because it provides an efficient way to identify dedicated attorneys.
 Nepotism may also foster a dedicated, family-like environment that boosts the morale of everyone-relatives and friends alike and not alike.
-A good example is the Central Intelligence Agency, which actually encourages the hiring of married couples.
+A good example is the Central Intelligence Agency, which encourages the hiring of married couples.
 Having both spouses free to discuss classified information actually can reduce the strain of a high-stress career.

 B. The Problems You Will Likely Cause Yourself if You Get a Position Through a Friend or Family Member

 I review a lot of the resumes that we receive throughout the United States each day at BCG Attorney Search.
-There are two things that I see a lot of: (1) associates who obviously do not have the qualifications to work inside certain law firms and (2) associates working for small law firms (with their own last names in the mastheads) who are secretly looking for jobs.
+There are two things that I see a lot of: (1) associates who do not have the qualifications to work inside certain law firms and (2) associates working for small law firms (with their last names in the mastheads) who are secretly looking for jobs.